neutrinojs/neutrino/packages/web/README.md

 See [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env#targets)
 for all other available settings.

+### Style

+The `style` preset option controls the configuration passed to `@neutrinojs/style-loader`.

+Typically `style` is an object, however it can be set to `false` to disable `@neutrinojs/style-loader` entirely, or an array of objects, in which case multiple instances of `@neutrinojs/style-loader` will be used.

 ## Hot Module Replacement

 While `@neutrinojs/web` supports Hot Module Replacement your app, it does